-All students are registered with the University Information Service (UIS) on arrival and are issued with appropriate login IDs and passwords.
-Students are encouraged to use the computers provided by the University's Managed Cluster Service (MCS): these are located in many sites around the University.
-This service gives access to a wide range of software applications and electronic resources as well as printing.
-Students may also bring their own laptops, tablets, etc and connect to University facilities via wifi.
+All students are registered with the University Information Service (UIS) on arrival and are issued with appropriate login IDs and passwords (Raven Login).
+Students are encouraged to use the computers provided by the University's Managed Desktop Service (Raven Login) which are located in many sites around the University.
+This service gives access to a range of software applications and electronic resources as well as printing.
+Students may also bring their laptops, tablets, etc and connect to University facilities via wifi.

 Student computing facilities are provided in the Faculty Library.
-This provision is based on Windows PCs on the MCS and provides Microsoft Office software, access to Library catalogues and to external resources such as the Thesaurus Linguae Graecae and Perseus, as well as printing.
+This provision is based on Windows PCs on Blue AD (Raven Login) and provides Microsoft Office software, access to Library catalogues and to external resources such as the Thesaurus Linguae Graecae and Perseus, as well as printing.
 Wireless networking is available throughout the Faculty.